boltdesignsystem/bolt/packages/components/bolt-blockquote/TESTING.md

 Blockquotes may have indent.
 [View example &raquo;](http://boltdesignsystem.com/pattern-lab/patterns/02-components-blockquote-15-blockquote-indent-variation/02-components-blockquote-15-blockquote-indent-variation.html)

-If there is indent applied, I verify that:
+If there is an indent applied, I verify that:

-- Is small margin from left and right side of the blockquote.
+- There is a small margin on the left and right sides of the blockquote.